laufergall/Speaker_Characteristics_Of_Manipulated_Speech/README.md

 ## Speech manipulation

-Selection of speakers from the [NSC corpus](http://www.qu.tu-berlin.de/?id=nsc-corpus) to be manipulated (originally positively and negatively perceived) by Benjamin Weiss.
+Selecting speakers from the [NSC corpus](http://www.qu.tu-berlin.de/?id=nsc-corpus) to be manipulated (originally positively and negatively perceived): by Benjamin Weiss.
+Benjamin also manipulated "manually" some files which had artefacts when manipulated with Praat: m041_bucharest (pitch), m041_bucharest (pitch and pitch range), m090_riyadh (pitch).

-[Praat](http://www.fon.hum.uva.nl/praat/) scripts for speecg manipulation written by Elvira Ibragimova.
+[Praat](http://www.fon.hum.uva.nl/praat/) scripts for speech manipulation: written by Elvira Ibragimova.